jovulic/portal/README.md

   ghcr.io/jovulic/portal:0.1.5
 ```

-This will launch the container with Chrome accessible via RDP on port `3389`, and Chrome DevTools accessible on port `9222`.
+This will launch the container with Chrome accessible via RDP on port `3389` (with user `nomad`), and Chrome DevTools accessible on port `9222`.

 ### Setting the Timezone